Kiesza: Other ventures

-In 2014, Kiesza was selected to be the face of a new line of fashion eyewear called "Color Block" by retailer Fendi, appearing in a promotional video shot by Ruth Hogben.
-The video "features Kiesza strolling on a treadmill against a painted skyline, while singing and donning the double-framed, colourful sunglasses."
-She announced plans to release her own line of fashion under the name "SteamPop" sometime in 2014.
+In 2014, Kiesza was selected to be the face of a new line of fashion eyewear called Color Block by retailer Fendi, appearing in a promotional video shot by Ruth Hogben.
+It featured Kiesza "strolling on a treadmill against a painted skyline, while singing and donning the double-framed, colourful sunglasses".
+She announced plans to release her own line of fashion under the name SteamPop sometime in 2014.
+In May 2014, she was a guest star at the party organized by Safilo and Fendi at the closing of the 2014 Cannes Film Festival to celebrate the New Color Black Eyewear collection.
+In September 2014, she reiterated she wanted "to put my own fashions out and just sort of make my own fashion ideas accessible to my audience.
+That's the idea behind Steampop."

+In August 2015, Kiesza designed the latest Bad Bunch NYC latest clothing line, titled Select Surrealism.
+She mentioned blending Old Hollywood style with punk rock elements, as she loved "really eccentric people", citing Alice Cooper and Freddie Mercury, as well as "those with simple glamour" like Audrey Hepburn and Lucille Ball.